- Healthy male and female subjects between the ages of 18 and 55 years, inclusive.

 - Subjects with a positive response to the question of actual attempt in the suicidal

 behavior section of the C-SSRS (Columbia-Suicide Severity Rating Scale).
-Subjects with
+Subjects

 - Screening laboratory values considered clinically significant by the investigator.